Cytherea (actress): Appearances

 She has appeared on cable television shows, most notably the HBO/Cinemax series Sex Games: Vegas, Playboy TV's Night Calls and has been a guest on the Tom Leykis Show and The Howard Stern Show.

 Cytherea also hosted an industry talk and interview radio show on KSEX in Los Angeles, California called Goddess of Gush.
 According to her website, the show was cancelled in 2006 and Cytherea has toured as a feature dancer in the past.

 She has also had minor roles in a variety of movies such as the thriller Tumbling After and the comedy film Finishing the Game: The Search for a New Bruce Lee, both in 2007, and the cable television series Sex Games Vegas in 2005.

 Personal life

 Cytherea was born in Salt Lake City, Utah.
-She has two children and is a former Mormon.
+She is a former Mormon.

 Cytherea's house was invaded and robbed in January 2015, which involved a sexual assault by three armed men.
 Police believed the house was selected at random.
 Cytherea, her husband, and her two children were all home at the time.

 She was married to Timothy Hale.
 Hale died at the age of 52 on November 2, 2016.